 To start, data feasibility should be checked — Do we even have the right data sets to run machine learning models on top?
 Do we get data fast enough to do predictions?

-For example, restaurant chains(QSRs) with access to millions registered customers’ data.
+For example, restaurant chains(QSRs) have access to millions of registered customers’ data.
 This sheer volume is enough for any ML model to run on top of it.

 When the above data risks are mitigated, a data lake environment with easy and powerful access to a variety of required data sources should be set up.
 A data lake (in place of traditional warehouses) would save the team a lot of bureaucratic and manual overhead.

 Experimentation with the data sets to ensure that the data has enough information to bring about the desired business change is crucial at this step.
 Also, a scalable computing environment to process the available data in a fast manner is a primary requirement.